 This resource pack focuses upon recognizing and understanding feelings and can be used with children from EYFS through to KS2.
 The lessons and activities are based on What Are Feelings?, All About Feelings and The Unworry Book.

 We talk about our physical health – but not so much about how we’re feeling, or what we’re thinking and worrying about.
-That’s why we’ve published The Unworry Book and Looking After Your Mental Health, to help children learn more about their emotions and what can influence them.
+These books will help children learn more about their emotions, what can influence them and how to unworry.

 The world can be a confusing place for children about to enter their teenage years, as they become more independent and hit puberty.
 These books help take the mystery out of adult topics such as money and politics and equip young people with essential life skills.